Combined Cycle Power plant

 Q2: What happens if the HRSG fails?

-Q3: How can efficiency be improved?
+Q3: How can efficiency be improved in a combined cycle power plant?

 Q4: Is combined cycle power generation reliable?